Sequoyah Book Awards

 Students in grades 9-12 who have read or listened to at least three titles from the High School Masterlist are eligible to vote for the High School Sequoyah Book Award.

-Students vote for a favorite title in February and March, and ballots should be submitted to the Oklahoma Library Association before April 1 each year.
+Students vote for a favorite title in February and March, and ballots should be submitted to the Oklahoma Library Association by March 15th each year.

-Winners are announced in April, and the winning authors are invited to award presentations at the Oklahoma Library Association's annual conference the following spring.
+Winners are announced at OLA, and the winning authors are invited to award presentations at the Oklahoma Library Association's annual conference the following spring.
 Students are encouraged to attend the award presentations.
 Reservation forms will be available on the Sequoyah website prior to the conference.

 The books on the Sequoyah Masterlists are selected by the Sequoyah Reading Teams.
 Criteria for selection include: published three years prior to the award date, author lives in the United States, originality, literary quality, interest, appeal, and developmentally appropriate for the designated age level.